Hdreese56/Onshape/README.md

 ## Sub assembly
 ### Reflection
-The shear simplicity of onshape and how the logic of the program works is crazy
+The shear simplicity of onshape and how the logic of the program works is crazy.
 ### Picture
 ![GitHub intro1](int10.png)
 ### Link